Qandala: Overview

 Qandala sits on a wadi estuary, which forms a natural protective harbor for vessels on the Gulf of Aden.
 It lies 75 kilometres (47 mi) east of Bosaso, 549 kilometres (341 mi) south of Aden, and 475 kilometres (295 mi) west of Socotra.

 The city is located in the autonomous Puntland region of Somalia.
 It is the capital of the Qandala District.

 In antiquity, Qandala was an active trading center for merchants from the interior of the Horn of Africa, who transported goods such as incense, gum and aromatic woods to and from the port.
 Its nickname Gacanka Hodonka ("Gulf of Prosperity") is a relic from this era.

 Additionally, Qandala is coextensive with the ancient town of Botiala.
 The latter settlement features an old fortress complex, which overlooks and controls the mouth of the wadi leading inland.

 2016 ISIL capture

-On 26 October 2016, a militant group linked to ISIL captured Qandala with 50 armed fighters after brief firefight with local security forces, thus becoming the first town to be seized by Islamic State affiliated militants in Somalia.
+On 26 October 2016, a militant group linked to ISIL captured Qandala with 50 armed fighters after a brief firefight with local security forces, thus becoming the first town to be seized by Islamic State affiliated militants in Somalia.
 BBC News reported that ISIL militants had withdrawn from the town for unclear reasons.
-However, the report was denied by other media outlets and claimed that it is false.
-On 7 December 2016, a Somali official says Puntland security forces have recaptured the port from ISIL-linked fighters, killing 30 militants.
+However, the report was denied by other media outlets claimed that it was false.
+On 7 December 2016, a Somali official said Puntland security forces had recaptured the port from ISIL-linked fighters, killing 30 militants.
 Another four soldiers were also killed during the operation.